 \subsection{Handling integer input constraints with randomized rounding}

-Each of the three data poisoning attacks that we will subsequently develop use some form of gradient descent on the poisoned points to solve \refeqn{attacker-opt} (the first step in \refalg{constrained-opt}).
+Each of the three data poisoning attacks that we will develop use some form of gradient descent on the poisoned points to solve the attacker's optimization problem \refeqn{attacker-opt}.
 However, gradient descent cannot be directly applied in settings where the input features are constrained to be non-negative integers (e.g., with bag-of-word models in natural language tasks).
-To handle this, we propose a linear programming (LP) relaxation specifically designed to keep the poisoned points from being detected.

-Our general approach is similar to how \citet{steinhardt2017certified} handle integer-valued input: we relax the integrality constraint to allow non-negative real-valued points, and then perform randomized rounding on these real-valued points to obtain integer-valued points.
-More precisely, we: \begin{enumerate} \item Solve the optimization problem \refeqn{attacker-opt} while allowing all poisoned points $(x, y) \in \sDp$ to have real-valued $x$. \item Then, for each $(x, y) \in \sDp$, we construct a rounded $\hat x$ as follows: for each coordinate $i$, $\hat{x}_i = \lceil x_i \rceil$ with probability $x_i - \lfloor x_i \rfloor$, and $\hat{x}_i = \lfloor x_i \rfloor$ otherwise. ($\lceil \cdot \rceil$ denotes ceiling and $\lfloor \cdot \rfloor$ denotes floor.) \end{enumerate} Note that this procedure preserves the mean: $\E[\hat{x}] = x$.
-However, randomized rounding can produce poisoned points that get detected by data sanitization defenses.
-We introduce two techniques to avoid this:
+To handle this, \citet{steinhardt2017certified} relaxed the integrality constraint to allow non-negative real-valued points, and then performed randomized rounding on these real-valued points to obtain integer-valued points: \begin{enumerate} \item Solve the optimization problem \refeqn{attacker-opt} while allowing all poisoned points $(x, y) \in \sDp$ to have real-valued $x$. \item Then, for each $(x, y) \in \sDp$, we construct a rounded $\hat x$ as follows: for each coordinate $i$, $\hat{x}_i = \lceil x_i \rceil$ with probability $x_i - \lfloor x_i \rfloor$, and $\hat{x}_i = \lfloor x_i \rfloor$ otherwise.
+This procedure preserves the mean: $\E[\hat{x}] = x$. \end{enumerate} However, this approach can produce poisoned points that get detected by data sanitization defenses.
+We adopt their approach but introduce two techniques to avoid detection: